tari-labs/tari-university/merged-mining/merged-mining-scene/MergedMiningPaper-01.md

   - Multiple Auxiliary blocks can be competing for the same POW, and could subject your Auxiliary block chain to nothing-at-stake attacks.
 [7]
   - More than one Auxiliary block chain will be merged mined with Monero.

-- ### Analysis of Mining Power Centralization Issues [24]
+- ### Analysis of Mining Power Centralisation Issues [24]

   -  In Namecoin F2Pool reached and maintained a majority of the mining power for prolonged periods.
-  -  Litecoin has experienced slight centralization since mid-2014, among others caused by Clevermining and F2Pool.
+  -  Litecoin has experienced slight centralisation since mid-2014, among others caused by Clevermining and F2Pool.
-  -  In Dogecoin F2Pool was responsible for generating more than 33% of the blocks per day for significan periods, even exceeding the 50% threshold around the end of 2016.
+  -  In Dogecoin F2Pool was responsible for generating more than 33% of the blocks per day for significant periods, even exceeding the 50% threshold around the end of 2016.
   -  Huntercoin was instantly dominated by F2Pool and remained in this state until mid-2016.
   -  Myriadcoin appears to have experienced only a moderate impact.
 Multi-merge-mined blockchains allow for more than one parent cryptocurrency and have a greater chance to acquire a higher difficulty per POW algorithm, in comparison to the respective parent blockchain.
   - Distribution of overall percentage of days below/above the centralization indicator thresholds: